 The Canteen is open for sales, at recess and lunchtime each day.
 The Canteen offers a range of freshly made, nutritious and sustainably sourced meals and snacks.
-Students will pay using their Compass Card (more information on Page 42 - Compass Card).
+Students can pay using cash or their Compass Card (more information on Page 42 - Compass Card).